sadhanaavasarala/learning-library/LabGuide300.md

 MySQL Cloud service provides a complete MySQL instance easily provisioned in the cloud.

-- Return to the the main Cloud UI Dashboard
+- Return to the main Cloud UI Dashboard

 ![](images/300/step01.png)